Here is the general timeline for applying to PA school

 Years Before You Apply

-- Get your hours - I got mine as a phlebotomist but there are many options.
+- Get your hours - I obtained mine as a phlebotomist, but there are many options.

-- Shadow a PA for at a minimum of 8 hours, and more if possible.
+- Shadow a PA for a minimum of 8 hours, or more if possible.
 Try to shadow PAs from more than one specialty if you can.
 Send a thank you card to anyone you’ve shadowed afterward.
+Consider adding virtual shadowing to beef up your CASPA application.

 - Become familiar with the application process and research PA schools